-Assessment of learning: EYE L5 SP 1 Manage care routines for children
+Assessment of learning: EYE L5 SP 1: Manage care routines for children

-Assessment requirements Evidence record For example, page number and method 1.1 Reflect on current practice to evaluate the role of the early years senior practitioner during care routines.
-To include: nappy changing toilet training washing and bath time care of skin, teeth and hair mealtimes appropriate to age/stage rest and sleep provision 1.2 Explain safety precautions which minimise the risk of sudden infant death syndrome (SIDS) 1.3 Use an example to analyse benefits of working in partnership with parents/carers to meet the individual physical care routines of children 2.1 Use hygienic practice in relation to: • handwashing • food hygiene • formula feed • dealing with spillages safely • safe disposal of waste • using correct personal protective equipment (PPE) • cleaning and sterilisation processes 3.1 Review policies and procedures for the provision of care routines to meet the individual needs of babies and young children in own setting 3.2 Evaluate policies and procedures for the provision of care routines in own setting 3.3 Work in partnership with parents/carers to support best practice in care routines 4.1 Reflect on the aims of the childhood immunisation programme 4.2 Outline the immunisation schedule
+Assessment requirements Evidence record for example, page number and method 1.1 Reflect on current practice to evaluate the role of the early years senior practitioner during care routines.
+To include: nappy changing toilet training washing and bath time care of skin, teeth and hair mealtimes appropriate to age/stage rest and sleep provision 1.2 Explain safety precautions which minimise the risk of sudden infant death syndrome (SIDS) 1.3 Use an example to analyse benefits of working in partnership with parents/carers to meet the individual physical care routines of children 2.1 Use hygienic practice in relation to: hand washing food hygiene formula feed dealing with spillages safely safe disposal of waste using correct personal protective equipment (PPE) cleaning and sterilisation processes 3.1 Review policies and procedures for the provision of care routines to meet the individual needs of babies and young children in own setting 3.2 Evaluate policies and procedures for the provision of care routines in own setting 3.3 Work in partnership with parents/carers to support best practice in care routines 4.1 Reflect on the aims of the childhood immunisation programme 4.2 Outline the immunisation schedule

-Assessment requirements Evidence record For example, page number and method 5.1 Explain, plan, promote and carry out health and wellbeing in settings by implementing strategies to support and encourage children in respectful personal care routines in relation to: potty/toileting/napping changing washing skin, teeth and hair mealtimes and consuming healthy and balanced meals, snacks and drinks appropriate for their age that also support good oral health resting and/or sleeping physical activity through planned and spontaneous activity throughout the day, both indoors and outdoors personal safety and the safety of others resting and/or sleeping physical activity through planned and spontaneous activity throughout the day, both indoors and outdoors
+Assessment requirements Evidence record for example, page number and method 5.1 Explain, plan, promote and carry out health and wellbeing in settings by implementing strategies to support and encourage children in respectful personal care routines in relation to: potty/toileting/napping changing washing skin, teeth and hair meal times and consuming healthy and balanced meals, snacks and drinks appropriate for their age that support good oral health resting and/or sleeping physical activity through planned and spontaneous activity throughout the day, both indoors and outdoors personal safety and the safety of others personal hygiene practices, including oral hygiene

-Learner and assessor sign-off: EYE L5 SP 1 Manage care routines for children Learner name: Learner declaration of authenticity of unit: EYE L5 SP 1 PIN: I declare that the work presented for this unit is entirely my own work.
-Centre number: Learner signature: Centre Humber.
-Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 1 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
-Assessor signature: Date: For e-portfolio a signature is not required, providing g the learner has a personalised and secure login.
+Learner and assessor sign-off: EYE L5 SP 1: Manage care routines for children Learner name: Learner declaration of authenticity of unit: EYE L5 SP 1 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 1 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Assessor signature: Date:

+For e-portfolio a signature is not required, providing the learner has a personalised and secure login.